scholarslab/replicator/lab_notebook.md

 more stable and less likely to fall over.
 Given how well the headjoint did in a very unstable upright position (I can't balance the thing on the table on its small end) I bet this will be fine...

+okay...  that didn't work...  just trying the second segment on its own!